lukerabbitte/astro_site/src/content/blog/footsteps-of-little-flower.md

 His rising ring finger blood
 Trembling for a friend
 It is the season's end
-Last call of the trembling evening
+Last call of the evening
 The soft cream of his heart is
 Curving bending
 Swirling